 We recognise that our purchasing decisions can have a significant social and environmental impact.
-We expect our suppliers to act in full compliance with applicable laws, rules, and regulations.
+We expect our supply partners to act in full compliance with applicable laws and regulations.

 Supply chain objectives

-Factory staff and suppliers, as our partners, work toward a collective goal so that all parties have a mutually-beneficial relationship and can deliver a product with which they are proud to be associated.
+Reform Clothing and our supply partners work toward a collective goal so that all parties have a mutually beneficial relationship and can deliver a product with which they are proud to be associated.

-Reform Clothing to make all payments to suppliers within agreed terms.
+Reform Clothing makes payments to all supply partners within agreed terms.

 Health and Safety